Ojas13-git/arva-coffee-finder/README.md

 It includes the following:

 - Backend API with Express & MongoDB
-- Routes for auth, logout, register, profile, update profile
+- Routes for coffeShop, product, search
-- JWT authentication stored in HTTP-only cookie
-- Protected routes and endpoints
-- Custom middleware to check JSON web token and store in cookie
+- Custom middleware to check for secret and access key
-- Custom error middleware
-- React frontend to register, login, logout, view profile, and update profile
+- React frontend to HomePage, CoffeeShop, Map, ProductList, SearchBar
-- React Bootstrap UI library
-- React Toastify notifications
+- React Tailwind CSS
+-OpenStreetMap API to fetch location of coffeeshops using latitude longitude

 ## Usage

 - Create a MongoDB database and obtain your `MongoDB URI` - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register)
-- Create a PayPal account and obtain your `Client ID` - [PayPal Developer](https://developer.paypal.com/)

 ### Env Variables